 - How VTS Operates.
 Ships are required to obtain VTS clearance prior to beginning a voyage in Canadian waters or when entering from seaward.
 This clearance is issued by a Marine Communication Officer (MCO) after screening information about identity, condition, cargo and intentions of the vessel.
 As it proceeds on its voyage the ship is required to maintain a listening watch on designated marine VHF radio channels and report at calling-in points (see diagrams in the Radio Aids to Marine Navigation (Pacific and Western Arctic)).
-In turn, the vessel is provided with information, advice and sometimes directions pertaining to other marine traffic, as well as navigational safety and weather information.
-In many places, traffic routeing systems have been established to further enhance vessel movement and safety.
+In turn, the vessel is provided with information, advice and sometimes directions pertaining to other marine traffic, as well as navigational safety and weather information. - In many places, traffic routeing systems have been established to further enhance vessel movement and safety.
 These consist of "one way" lanes and separation zones and are shown on nautical charts.
 A Tanker Exclusion Zone (TEZ) off the West Coast applies to tankers carrying crude oil from Alaska in the Juan de Fuca Strait.
 Movement Restriction Areas (MRAs) wherein local safety regulations apply have been established by legislated authority.
-The MCTS officers - 50 Vessel Traffic Services (VTS) systems have been instituted in two zones:
+The MCTS officers monitor and enforce compliance within these systems. - Vessel Traffic Services (VTS) systems have been instituted in two zones: - 1.
+Prince Rupert Traffic Zone - 2.
+Vancouver Traffic Zone